falcon4ever/ofxQNX/README.md

 - [accessible_folders](http://developer.blackberry.com/native/documentation/bb10/com.qnx.doc.native_sdk.devguide/com.qnx.doc.native_sdk.devguide/topic/accessible_folders.html)

-**The PlayBook examples don't seem to work?**

-- These examples still need to be updated.
-In the meantime you can use these hints: [forum.openframeworks.cc](http://forum.openframeworks.cc/index.php/topic,10726.msg52228.html#msg52228).
-- Don't forget to include this as well: `-DPOCO_NO_GCC_ATOMICS`

 ## TODO ##

 - Add Camera support for BB10.
 - Add GPS support and example.
 - Clean up ofxQNXSoundPlayer and qnxAudioOutputExample class.
-- Patch the current Poco for this: [8a59e327](https://github.com/openframeworks/openFrameworks/commit/8a59e327842eaddeaf1e3279b0e2c944ae1c4a23)
 - Remove SDL dependency (only used for ofSoundStream / qnxAudioOutputExample) and use the QSA audio system directly.
 - Figure out why loading OGG files is painfully slow.